-1 Introduction
+1. Introduction

-Political knowledge is a central construct in a number of theories, including voting behavior (Palfrey and Poole 1987; Macdonald, Rabinowitz, and Listhaug 1995), political discussion (Huckfeldt 2001; Ahn, Huckfeldt, and Ryan 2010; Morehouse Mendez and Osborn 2010), persuasion (Zaller 1992), decision making (Lau and Redlawsk 2001), media consumption (Young 2004; Prior 2005), perception of racial bias (Pantoja and Segura 2003), and motivated reasoning (Lodge and Taber 2000; Taber and Lodge 2006).
+Political knowledge is a central construct in a number of theories, including voting behavior (Macdonald, Rabinowitz, and Listhaug 1995; Palfrey and Poole 1987), political discussion (Ahn, Huckfeldt, and Ryan 2010; Huckfeldt 2001; Morehouse Mendez and Osborn 2010), persuasion (Zaller 1992), decision making (Lau and Redlawsk 2001), media consumption (Prior 2005; Young 2004), perception of racial bias (Pantoja and Segura 2003), and motivated reasoning (Lodge and Taber 2000; Taber and Lodge 2006).
 Research testing these theories typically assumes that survey questions measuring an awareness of officeholders and candidates can be combined with questions about party platform positions and ideological placements to create a valid scale on which sub-populations can be compared.

-Recent research has sought to determine the degree to which aspects of the survey instrument limit the validity of knowledge scales (Mondak 2001; Davis and Silver 2003; Mondak and Anderson 2004; Prior and Lupia 2008; Gibson and Caldeira 2009).
+Recent research has sought to determine the degree to which aspects of the survey instrument limit the validity of knowledge scales (Davis and Silver 2003; Gibson and Caldeira 2009; Mondak 2001; Mondak and Anderson 2004; Prior and Lupia 2008).
 An unaddressed question is whether the measurement properties of such scales are sufficiently invariant across groups to justify valid comparison of sub-populations.
-Although consideration of measurement invariance is not new to political science (e.g., Alvarez and Nagler 2004; Clinton, Jackman, and Rivers 2004;
+While consideration of measurement invariance is not new to political science (e.g., Alvarez and Nagler 2004; Clinton, Jackman, and Rivers 2004, Davidov 2009; Stegmueller 2011), we could find no instance in the literature where a rigorous test has been applied to support the assumption that political knowledge scales can be the basis for valid cross-group comparisons-despite the theoretic importance of political knowledge to the discipline.